keycloak/keycloak/docs/building.md

   </mirror>
 </mirrors>
 ```
-See this [Jira-Ticket](https://issues.redhat.com/browse/KEYCLOAK-17812) for more details.
+See [KEYCLOAK-17812](https://issues.redhat.com/browse/KEYCLOAK-17812) for more details.

 ---